magomimmo/modern-cljs/doc/tutorial-21.md

 ## bREPL Connection

-Let's now go on by predisposing `Enfocus` for REPLing with the browser.
+Let's now go back to `Enfocus`, becasue it's now time for instrumenting on by `Enfocus` for REPLing with the browser.

 ## Add and configure `ring` and `compojure`